Legion baseball roundup

-TWIN FALLS, Idaho (KMVT/KSVT) Thursday's scores:
+Thursday's scores:

 Twin Falls Cowboys 9, Blackfoot 2: Kaden Stutzman paced the Cowboys with three hits, while both Magnum Hoftstetter and Luke Moon had two RBI’s.
 Lucas Young went six innings, striking out five.